8bit2qubit/XboxFullScreenExperienceTool/README.md

 ## ✨ Features

-* **One-Click Toggle** – Simple interface to enable or disable the Xbox fullscreen experience.
+* **One-Click Toggle** – Simple interface to enable or disable the Xbox full screen experience.
 * **Automatic System Check** – Verifies your Windows build for compatibility at startup.
 * **Device Type Emulation** – Automatically simulates a handheld device type for activation on desktop or laptop systems.
 * **Safe and Reversible** – All changes are fully reversible.
 Backups of original settings are created to ensure safe restoration.